 Alternatively, the manufacturer is considering using a low-cost material like FR-4, which has a higher dielectric constant and loss tangent but is more cost-effective.
 However, using FR-4 may compromise signal integrity and result in lower performance.

-To balance cost and performance, the manufacturer evaluates different material options based on their performance characteristics and cost.
-After considering the trade-offs between different factors, the manufacturer decides to use a hybrid material that combines the benefits of both PTFE and FR-4.
+The manufacturer evaluates different material options based on their performance characteristics and cost to balance cost and performance.
+After considering the trade-offs between different factors, the manufacturer decides to use a hybrid material combining the benefits of PTFE and FR-4.

 The hybrid material has a lower dielectric constant and loss tangent than FR-4, which improves signal integrity and meets the high-speed signal transmission requirements.
 At the same time, the hybrid material is less expensive than PTFE, making it cost-effective for mass production.

 The manufacturer also considers the manufacturing process and compatibility of the hybrid material with the process.
-The hybrid material is found to be compatible with the manufacturing process, ensuring a smooth production process without any issues.
+The hybrid material is compatible with the manufacturing process, ensuring a smooth production process without any issues.

-The final PCB design is a multi-layer PCB that uses the hybrid material, which strikes the right balance between cost and performance.
+The final PCB design is a multi-layer PCB that uses a hybrid material, which strikes the right balance between cost and performance.
 The PCB meets the high-speed signal transmission and thermal management requirements while remaining cost-effective for mass production.
-By balancing cost and performance, the manufacturer is able to offer a competitive pricing for the networking device, achieving the desired ROI and satisfying customer needs.
+By balancing cost and performance, the manufacturer can offer competitive pricing for the networking device, achieving the desired ROI and satisfying customer needs.